Articles

 Performance

-Long term performance of private market equity has outperformed the public market equity (represented by the S&P 500).
+Historically, long term returns of private market equity have outperformed the public market equity (represented by the S&P 500).
 In exchange for these compelling returns private equity investors give up the level of liquidity and transparency inherent to public markets but also gain diversification and a reduction in volatility.

 Public vs Private Investing